 1. What is the definition of emphysema?

-Emphysema is defined pathologically as the presence of permanent enlargement of the alveoli where lung tissue is damaged and air-trapping occurs.
+It is defined pathologically as the presence of permanent enlargement of the alveoli where lung tissue is damaged and air-trapping occurs.
 It causes elastin destruction with an abnormal weakening and permanent enlargement of air spaces distal to the terminal bronchioles with destruction of the alveolar walls and pulmonary capillaries.

-2. What are some causes of emphysema?
+2. What are some of the causes?